Open data

 Does any law require D.C. agencies to open their data?

-So what is the open data policy of the D.C. government?
+What is the open data policy of the D.C. government?

 Mayor Muriel Bowser issued Order 2017-115 in April 2017, for the first time declaring that:

-“the greatest value from the District’s investment in data can only be realized when enterprise datasets are freely shared among District agencies, with federal and regional governments, and with the public to the fullest extent consistent with safety, privacy, and security.
+“[T]he greatest value from the District’s investment in data can only be realized when enterprise datasets are freely shared among District agencies, with federal and regional governments, and with the public to the fullest extent consistent with safety, privacy, and security.
 “Shared” means that enterprise datasets shall be:

 1. Open by default, meaning their existence will be publicly acknowledged, and further, if enterprise datasets are not shared, an explanation for restricting access will be publicly provided;